LakeErie-PreyFish-Acoustics/erieacoustics/README.md

 <!-- badges: end -->

-The goal of erieacoustics is to provide a common set of functions for analysis of acoustic survey data in Lake Erie/
+The goal of erieacoustics is to provide a common set of functions for analysis of acoustic survey data in Lake Erie.

 ## Installation

-You can install the released version of erieacoustics from github.
+You can install the development version of erieacoustics from github.

 ``` r
 devtools::install_github("https://github.com/HoldenJe/erieacoustics")